qhull/qhull/README.txt

 To contribute to Qhull

-  Qhull is on Gitorious (http://gitorious.org:qhull, git@gitorious.org:qhull/qhull.git)
+  Qhull is on Gitorious
+     (http://gitorious.org:qhull, git@gitorious.org:qhull/qhull.git)

   For internal documentation, see html/qh-code.htm

 To install Qhull

-  Qhull is precompiled for Windows, otherwise it needs compilation.
+  Qhull is precompiled for Windows 32-bit, otherwise it needs compilation.

   Besides makefiles for gcc, qhull includes CMakeLists.txt for CMake, vcproj/sln files for Microsoft Visual Studio, and .pro files for Qt Creator.